istio/istio.io/content/en/about/service-mesh/index.md

 ---
 title: The Istio service mesh
 description: Service mesh.
 subtitle: Istio addresses the challenges developers and operators face with a distributed or microservices architecture.
-Whether you're building from scratch or migrating existing applications to cloud native, Istio can help.
+Whether you're building from scratch, migrating existing applications to cloud native, or securing your existing estate, Istio can help.
 weight: 34
 skip_toc: true
 skip_byline: true